Evidence of cosmic-ray acceleration up to sub-PeV energies in the supernova remnant IC 443

-Green contours in panels (c) and (d) of Fig.~\ref{fig:sig_map} show the molecular gas distribution around IC 443 at similar distance ($\sim1.5$ kpc) as traced by the CO emission with velocities ranging from $-10$ km/s to $10$ km/s, observed by the Milky Way Imaging Scroll Painting (MWISP; \cite{2019ApJS..240....9S}) project.
-There is strong evidence that interactions between the SNR shock and molecular clouds existing in the IC 443 region, such as the OH maser, line broadening and so on \cite{1986ApJ...302L..63H,2008ApJ...683..189H}.
-Except the shocked clouds in the vicinity of the compact source C0 \cite{1986ApJ...302L..63H}, there is extended molecular mass distribution in a wider region around source C1 (see panel (d) of Fig.~\ref{fig:sig_map}).
-The results indicate that both sources may be produced by hadronic interactions between accelerated protons and the dense molecular gas.
+Green contours in panels (c) and (d) of Fig.~\ref{fig:sig_map} show the molecular gas distribution around IC 443 as traced by the CO emission with velocities ranging from $-10$ km/s to $10$ km/s, observed by the Milky Way Imaging Scroll Painting (MWISP; \cite{2019ApJS..240....9S}) project.
+It has been shown that the molecular gas content within this velocity range constitutes the majority of the line-of-sight gas, with only a few high velocity dense clumps due possibly to the SNR shock \cite{2019ApJS..240....9S}.
+There is strong evidence that interactions between the SNR shock and molecular clouds existing in the IC 443 region, such as the OH maser, line broadening and so on \cite{1986ApJ...302L..63H,2008ApJ...683..189H}, indicating that the gas is located at similar distance with the SNR.
+Apart from shocked clouds in the vicinity of compact source C0 \cite{1986ApJ...302L..63H}, there is extended molecular mass distribution in a wider region around source C1 (see panel (d) of Fig.~\ref{fig:sig_map}).
+The results indicate that both sources may be produced by hadronic interactions between accelerated protons and the molecular gas.

 A PL form is found to well describe the spectrum of C0.
 Fitting with an ECPL function results an increase of the TS value of $3.7$, corresponding to a significance of $1.9\sigma$.
 For C1 component, the spectrum fitting favors an ECPL function, with a cutoff significance of $\sim 5.1\sigma$.
 The derived cutoff energy for C1 component is $19.65 \pm 8.67$ TeV, which shows degeneracy with the spectral index.
 Fitting results of the spectral parameters are given in Table \ref{tab:rst}.
 The spectral energy distributions (SED) of these two components are shown in Fig.~\ref{fig:SED_LHAASO}.
-The SED data can be found in Table \ref{tab:flux} in the {\tt Supplemental Material}.
+The SED data can be found in Table~S2 in the {\tt Supplemental Material}.
 Measurements of VHE emission by other experiments are also shown for comparison.
 The LHAASO SED of C0 is consistent with previous measurements, but extend to higher energies.